tsabunkar/all_about_linux/readme.md

 - Linux is OS, like Microsoft has windows, Apple has MACOS
 - Linux is an OS which sits in the middle of your hardware and users
+- Unix operating system was created more than 30 years ago by a group of researchers at AT&T's Bell Labs

 ---